lizmat/Ecosystem-Archive-Update/README.md

 .say for $ea.modules.keys.sort;
 ```

-Returns a hash keyed by module name, with a list of identities that provide that module name, as value.
+Returns a `Map` keyed by module name, with a list of identities that provide that module name, as value.

 note
 ----